WomensLaw sirve y apoya a todas las personas sobrevivientes.

 What is the definition of sexual assault in Vermont?

-For the purpose of getting this protective order, “sexual assault” is defined as when the abuser commits one of the following crimes against you - however, s/he does not have to be arrested for the crime and it does not have to be reported to the police for you to file for this protective order.
-His/her actions, however, must match the description of one of the crimes below – click on each crime to read its definition:
+The abuser does not have to be arrested for the crime, and it does not have to be reported to the police for you to file for this protective order.

 1 VT ST 12 § 5131(5)

-There are two types of protective orders - the temporary ex parte order and the final order.
+There are two types of protective orders: the temporary ex parte order and the final order.

-Temporary ex parte order
+Temporary ex parte order against stalking or sexual assault

 Final protective order against stalking or sexual assault

 Final protective orders against stalking or sexual assault will be for a fixed period of time, which will be stated in the order.
-The order can be extended, however.
-For more information, see Can the order be changed or extended?
+The order can be extended, however.3 For more information, see Can the order be changed or extended?

-1 VT ST 12 § 5134(a)
+1 VT ST 12 §§ 5134(a); 5136(b)

 2 VT ST 12 § 5134(b)

-3 VT ST 12 § 5133(d)(1),(c)
+3 VT ST 12 § 5133(3)

 What protections can I get in a sexual assault or stalking protective order?